TRON-Bioinformatics/neofox/docs/source/03_02_output_data.md

 "*<folder>/<prefix>.log*", where the folder is set by `--output-folder` and the prefix can be set with `--output-prefix`.

+> Note on best predicted epitope selection: If no unique selection of the best predicted epitope can be made due to ties, the lexicographically first epitope is returned.
+If there are nevertheless two or more alleles that have equally good predicted values for the peptide, the lexicographically first one is reported.
+These cases can be analysed using the `--with-all-epitopes` options.

 ### Tabular format

 An output table with the suffix "*_neoantigen_candidates_annotated.tsv*" is created.